0x44454c/writeups/findings/avr_signature.md

 ## Credit

 I am grateful to [Mr. Arghya Biswas, Currently Boot Firmware Engineer at Intel Technology India Pvt.
 Ltd.](http://arghyabiswas.com/) for inspiring and this opportunity.\
-Also I would like to extend my gratitude to all the team member of [iAloy](https://ialoy.com).
+Also I would like to extend my gratitude to all the team members of [iAloy](https://ialoy.com).